NBA Trade Rumors: Latest Rumblings On DeAndre Jordan, Julius Randle Plus More

 However, the report noted that the biggest hindrance to completing a deal is Jordan’s huge contract.
 The former Texas A&M standout is owed by the team more than $24 million next season and is set to receive $22.6 million this year.

-There are rumors that the Cavaliers are interested in taking Jordan, and the Net’s pick Cleveland obtained from the Kyrie Irving trade and Tristan Thompson could be the cost, according to Fansided‘s Sir Charles In Charge.
+There are rumors that the Cavaliers are interested in taking Jordan, and the Nets’ pick Cleveland obtained from the Kyrie Irving trade and Tristan Thompson could be the cost, according to Fansided‘s Sir Charles In Charge.

 Meanwhile, SB Nation‘s Mavs Moneyball blog suggested that the Dallas Mavericks should pursue Jordan.
 The report said that the impending free-agency of Nerlens Noel is a concern, and the Mavs should trade Noel and Dwight Powell to the Clippers for Jordan.